SuadeLabs/fire/documentation/type.md

 └── other
 ```

 ### call
 A call account is defined in the [Money Market Statistics Regulation][mm-stat] in Annex II as:
-> any unsecured borrowing/lending redeemable at notice,
+> A debt instrument in which the issuer has a call option, i.e. an option to redeem the instrument early, with a final repayment date of not more than one year from the date of issuance.

 ### cd
-A deposit account purely holding certificates of deposit (see *Security* **type**)
+A deposit account purely holding certificates of deposit (see *cd* *Security* **type**)

 ### prepaid_card
-From the [Interchange Fees for Card-based Payments Regulation][card-fees] Article 2:
+From the [Interchange Fees for Card-based Payments Regulation][card-fees] Article 2(35):
-> (35) 'prepaid card' means a category of payment instrument on which electronic money, as defined in point 2 of Article 2 of Directive 2009/110/EC, is stored.
+> prepaid card means a category of payment instrument on which electronic money, as defined in point 2 of Article 2 of Directive 2009/110/EC, is stored.
-NB. see credit_card
+NB. see **credit_card**

 ### debit_card
-From the [Interchange Fees for Card-based Payments Regulation][card-fees] Article 2:
+From the [Interchange Fees for Card-based Payments Regulation][card-fees] Article 2(33) and (4):
-> (33) 'debit card' means a category of payment instrument that enables the payer to initiate a debit card transaction excluding those with prepaid cards;
+> debit card means a category of payment instrument that enables the payer to initiate a debit card transaction excluding those with prepaid cards;
-> (4) 'debit card transaction' means a card-based payment transaction, including those with prepaid cards that is not a credit card transaction;
+> debit card transaction means a card-based payment transaction, including those with prepaid cards that is not a credit card transaction;

-NB. see credit_card
+NB. see **credit_card**

 ### credit_card
 A credit card is typically an off-balance sheet, contingent funding obligation whereby a customer has a certian credit limit and may borrow funds at any point, up to that limit, similar to a card-based credit facility.

-in the [Interchange Fees for Card-based Payments Regulation][card-fees] they discuss credit and debit cards:
+The [Interchange Fees for Card-based Payments Regulation][card-fees] states that:
 > There are two main types of credit cards available on the market.
 With deferred debit cards, the total amount of transactions is debited from the cardholder account at a pre-agreed specific date, usually once a month, without interest to be paid.
 With other credit cards, the cardholder can use a credit facility in order to reimburse part of the amounts due at a later date than specified, together with interest or other costs.

-A credit card is then defined in Article 2 as:
+A credit card is then defined in Article 2 (34) and (5) as:
-> (34) 'credit card' means a category of payment instrument that enables the payer to initiate a credit card transaction;
+> credit card means a category of payment instrument that enables the payer to initiate a credit card transaction;
-> (5) 'credit card transaction' means a card-based payment transaction where the amount of the transaction is debited in full or in part at a pre agreed specific calendar month date to the payer, in line with a prearranged credit facility, with or without interest;
+> credit card transaction means a card-based payment transaction where the amount of the transaction is debited in full or in part at a pre agreed specific calendar month date to the payer, in line with a prearranged credit facility, with or without interest;

 ### current (checking, demand)
-Any transactional account
+Any transactional account .

 ### internet_only
 An internet-only account is one that is offered and only accessible via the internet.
-The [FCA defines the internet][fca-internet] in their handbook as:
+The [FCA][fca-internet] defines the internet in their handbook as:
-> The Internet is a unique medium for communicating financial promotions as it provides easy access to a very wide audience.
+> a unique medium for communicating financial promotions as it provides easy access to a very wide audience.
 At the same time, it provides very little control over who is able to access the financial promotion.

 The distinction here linked to financial promotions suggests that internet-only accounts are sold and managed through a higher risk channel and therefore should be regulated spearately to other accounts.